drikalabs/Docking-Boat-app/README.md

  -------------
 after you clone the data from git , you have to do it
  * Extract file
- * You should put the file in the "command-file" directory
+ * You should put the file in the "commands-file" directory
  * Go to main directory app and type the command:

 ```